twined/jupiter/README.md

       src="/media/images/site/posts/small/2gmk2h1d8d4q.jpg"
       height="1667"
       width="2210">

+      <div data-lightbox-trigger>Click to trigger</div>
   </figure>
 </div>
 ```

 #### Options

+- `trigger` - `false` - Selector representing an element you want to use as a trigger to open lightbox
 - `captions` - `false` - whether to show captions or not in the overlay
 - `elements` - `object` - switch out default elements in the overlay
   - `arrowRight` - `function` - returns an element